Provisioning debugging guide

 [jwilsdon@8G9H95J (eu-ams-1) ~]$

-then this was almost certainly a failure due to the provision starting while imgadm was still importing the image (tracked internally by Joyent as OS-2203 / CNAPI-340).
+then this was almost certainly a failure due to the provision starting while imgadm was still importing the image (tracked internally as OS-2203 / CNAPI-340).
 If, on the other hand, the broken '-partial' dataset still exists, this is likely another failure that will require operator cleanup.

 If an import has failed but the dataset is not there now, a good way to proceed is to attempt an 'imgadm import ' on the CN and see if it still fails.
 For example, we saw one case where the job failed with: